If your Mitsubishi vehicle is displaying ASC system service requi

 Newer Mitsubishi cars use Continuously Variable Transmissions made by Jacto.
 Although available in several variants, all of them share several common problems.

 An intermittent or constant whining or rattling noise is one of them.
-This will happen only while accelerating, and may even come in combination with a mild judder.
+This will happen only while accelerating and may even come in combination with a mild judder.
 There will be no other symptoms or warning lights.

 - Failed primary or secondary pulley bearing.
 This is a well-known and frequent issue that affects most of these transmissions.
 Tracing down the source involves driving at the speed where the noise is the loudest before shifting into a lower ratio.
-If the noise changes its tone and pitch, the fault is with primary pulley bearing.
+If the noise changes its tone and pitch, the fault is with the primary pulley bearing.
 If there is no change, the secondary pulley bearing is a probable fault.
 There are aftermarket upgraded bearings available on the market.

-Most of Mitsubishi automatic transmission problems are caused by easy to fix issues such as low transmission fluid or faulty transmission output speed sensor.
+Most Mitsubishi automatic transmission problems are caused by easy to fix issues such as low transmission fluid or faulty transmission output speed sensor.
 The steps will help you troubleshoot the majority of Mitsubishi transmission problems.

 How to Check Transmission Fluid Level

-If your Mitsubishi transmission is not shifting at all, shifting late or slips the first thing you need to do is check the transmission fluid level.
+If your Mitsubishi transmission is not shifting at all, shifting late, or slips, the first thing you need to do is check the transmission fluid level.